hassanzohdy/mongez-react-utils/README.md

 You will receive `isLoading` flag to tell you if the request is being loaded, and `error` object if the request failed.

+> If loadingErrorComponent is not defined, then null will be returned during loading or on error occurs

+### Multiple Requests

 You can also send multiple requests to be loaded before rendering the component.

 ```tsx